 When dough cycle is complete, turn dough out onto a floured surface and knead a few times.
 Divide dough into 8 equal portions and form each portion into a round disk.
 Place disks on a baking sheet that has been dusted with oat flour or more spelt flour.
 Cover with wax paper that has been dusted with oat or spelt flour.
 Let rise in a warm place for one hour until doubled in size.

 Set oven to 350°.
 When dough has risen so that the rolls have doubled in size bake for approximately 20 minutes until lightly brown on top.
-Try these rolls with one of my delicious burger recipes - Beet Burgers or Sweet Potato Burgers.
+Try these rolls with one of my delicious burger recipes - Beet Burgers, Sweet Potato Burgers or Easy Black Bean Burgers.